-In the euro zone as a whole, the annual growth rate in consumer credit was 2.6% at the end of the third quarter of 2015, according to Banque de France data published in December 2015.
+In the eurozone as a whole, the annual growth rate of outstanding household consumption credit continued in November 2016, reaching 3.4%, according to data published by the Banque de France in January 2017.

 II.
 HIGHLIGHTS AND ACTIVITY OF THE PERIOD